baderouaich/GitWatcherBot/README.md

 The project also demonstrates how you can implement a middleware like function to handle users requests securely.
 As well as a thread pool to handle multiple user requests simultaneously.

-Finally, it also shows how to use a SQLite3 database to store data safely with multiple threads readers and writers.
+Finally, it also shows how to use a SQLite3 database to store data safely with multiple threads readers and writers, as well as database backup periodically (every hour).

 ## GitWatcherBot